Discovering Positive Education 2.0 FAQs

 English is not my first language.
 Can I still attend?

-Our one-hour Participate sessions are delivered online via Zoom, giving you an opportunity to connect with people from all over the world.
+Our one-hour Participate sessions are delivered online via Zoom (for cohort #8) and will move to Microsoft Teams for cohort #9, giving you an opportunity to connect with people from all over the world.
 If you have fluency in conversational English, we would love to have you join us.
 We are hoping to be able to offer subtitles to our video content and live webinars in the future.

 This course sounds great, but the times don’t work for my life/time zone.
 How can I join?